Coelecanth/Project-guideFlyFishing/README.md

 ### Media

-All of the images in this site that were used in the adverts were provided by myself and I own all copyright of these images The only exception to this is the background image used in the site which was sourced from Pexels.com, is a commercial image and is accredited to Mathew Montone on Pexels
+All of the images in this site that were used in the adverts were provided by myself and I own all copyright of these images The only exception to this is the background image used in the site which was sourced from Pexels.com, is a commercial image and is accredited to Mathew Monton on Pexels

 ### Media